How about sweetening your food despite having diabetes?

 Who Else Can Benefit From Stevia?

 Stevia largely benefits diabetics and individuals suffering from hypertension.
 Apart from that, it can also help individuals at a risk of heart disease.
-As per a study, stevioside in stevia can decrease LDL cholesterol, thereby preventing heart disease (12).
+One study showed that stevioside in stevia can decrease LDL cholesterol, thereby preventing heart disease (12).

 In certain other studies, stevia has also shown to have anti-cancer and anti-inflammatory properties (13).